KatarinaMihajlovic/MONFIT/README.md

 ND denotes samples of a PD cell line harbouring a PINK1 mutation.

 In "step2_NMTF_WeightedNets" directory:
-To ensure reproducibility, we provide matrix factors that step1 of MONFIT produces ("output").
+To ensure reproducibility, we provide matrix factors that the step 1 of MONFIT produces ("output").
 Running NMTF on different systems may result in slight numerical differences.

 In "step3_ClusterG1NMTF_WeightedNets" directory:
 To ensure reproducibility, we provide k-means clusters, because the k-means clustering algorithm is non-deterministic.

+In "stepAUX_NoBulk_2stepDownstream" directory:
+We provide scripts for comparing the results obtained with MONFIT on scRNA-seq, bulk proteomics, and bulk metabolomics measurements of disease and control samples from a Parkinson's disease time-series experiment with prior knowledge from molecular interaction networks against:
+- the predictions obtained by the downstream analysis approach that inspired MONFIT's pipeline, which is presented in Mihajlovic et al. [Link](https://doi.org/10.1038/s41598-024-61844-3).
+- the predictions obtained by not including bulk metabolomics and proteomics data during MONFIT integration ("NoBulk" directory).
+Here, we also provide matrix factors that the step 1 of MONFIT produces.

+In "stepAUX_RobustnessAnalysis_k1k2" and "stepAUX_RobustnessAnalysis_Weights" directories:
+We provide scripts for assessing the robustness of MONFIT to the i) number of dimensions and ii) different combinations of weighting factors of the input matrices used for producing the lower-dimensional matrices with the step 1 of MONFIT.

+### How to run the notebook
+Execute the jupyter notebook [Tutorial.ipynb](https://github.com/KatarinaMihajlovic/MONFIT/blob/main/Tutorial.ipynb)